nanoframework/nanoframework.github.io/content/unit-test/using-test-platform.md

 As for most of the famous .NET Unit Test platform, the concept of `Assert` is present as well in .NET **nanoFramework**.
 You can see in the previous example some of those `Assert` functions.
 They take one or two arguments and are straight forward to use.

 If there is an issue in those Assert function, an exception is raised.

+Note that all the `Assert` functions can pass a custom message.
+For example: `Assert.Equal(42, 43, "My custom message saying that 42 is not equal to 43");`

 ### Assert.Throws